 2I know this isn't an ethnic group, nor is the Middle East the term people at the bleeding edge of progressivism use to describe that location.
 Literally everyone I talked to said they were Palestinian or Lebanese - often both.
 There were a handful of flags of the Turkish state, and, well, do they consider themselves Middle Eastern?
-Please let this phrase, this poor approximagave space to experience insurrection and autonomy in a way that was remarkably alien from the rest of the struggles in Berlin, and it's not something we can anticipate or plan.
-We have to put in the work so that when lightening strikes, we are enabled to act decisively.
+Please let this phrase, this poor approximation for the ethnic and cultural complexities of that region suffice for now.